AnjanC0des/Notes/Journal/August24.md

 * indulgence is necessary but lack of progress leads to criplling sense of self sabotage
 * impatient in action, patient with results
 * make enough money to but a pair of noise cancelling headphones
-* implementing git through code sandbox, lets see how this goes
+* ~implementing git through code sandbox, lets see how this goes~
+* implemeting git through sandbox and personal laptop
+* Need to make more contibutions and lock the duck in
+*

 * technology
     * react/vue/angular/astro/etc